jmmanso/digit_classifier/README.md

 However, the app pipeline has extended capability to process digit images from other sources.
 In particular:
 * Part of the training image set has been inverted, thus this classifier works well with black or white backgrounds.
 * Rectangular images are accepted.
 They will be cropped to a central square of maximum size.
-* Images can also be of any size (within some edge limits).
+* Images can also be of any size (within some edge limits; more than 10px and less than 1 Mb).
 They will be resampled to match the original MNIST 28x28 resolution.

 ## Deployment on local machine